-When recovering from heroin addiction or any other kind of dependency, you might find the hardest battle faced isn’t becoming sober but staying sober.
-Sobriety is not an easy task, and sometimes we make decisions we regret.
+When recovering from addiction or any other kind of dependency, you might find the hardest battle faced isn’t becoming sober but relapse prevention.
+Sobriety is not an easy task, and sometimes we make decisions we regret when it comes to substance abuse.
 Relapse isn’t a “step” in recovery, but it does happen.
-GateHouse Treatment doesn’t want you to give up after relapse, and have a few steps to take after relapse recovery if you find yourself questioning your future commitment to recovery in recover and relapse events.
+GateHouse Treatment doesn’t want you to give up after relapse, and we have a few steps to take after relapse for your mental health if you find yourself questioning your commitment to addiction recovery.

-Take responsibility.
-You might find yourself creating excuses for your alcohol or drug use, but this can fuel your inability to commit to recovery.
-Admitting your mistakes to yourself not only holds your countable for your actions, it shows others you understand your mistakes as well.
+You might find yourself creating excuses for your substance abuse, but this can fuel your inability to commit to long-term recovery.
+Admitting your mistakes to yourself not only holds you accountable for your actions, but it also shows others you understand your mistakes and intend to stay sober.

-Learn from your experience.
-Relapse is not a practice expected in a 12-step program, but learning from this experience can help you come out stronger on the other side.
-Consider the situation you were in, what coping mechanisms you attempted to use, and how you can work to be stronger the next time triggers are present in your life.
+Relapse is not one of the 12 steps, but learning from this experience can help you come out stronger on the other side.
+Consider the situations you were in, what coping mechanisms you attempted to use, and how you can work on your mental health to be stronger the next time triggers are present in your life.

-Consider additional treatment.
 If you have suffered from a severe relapse, you might consider returning to a treatment center.
-This is an important conversation to have with your support system to weigh the benefits and probability, but if you feel you might need additional help it is worth further investigation.
+This is an important conversation to have with your support system to weigh the benefits and probability.
+Still, if you feel you might need additional help, it is worth further investigation.

-Luckily, there are drug treatment centers which can help you relearn some of the most important tips and tools of recovery to get back on track.
+Luckily, there we have addiction treatments capable of helping you relearn some of the most important tips and tools of recovery to get back on track.
 With more questions about our relapse recovery services, please contact GateHouse Treatment today at (855) 448-3588.